 For many applications, compliant mechanisms are an advantageous alternative to conventional mechanisms.
-While conventional mechanisms owe their deformability to the sliding or rolling interfaces in the joints, flexible mechanisms fulfill their function through elastic stretches in places that are deliberately designed to be flexible during design.
+While conventional mechanisms owe their deformability to the sliding or rolling interfaces in the joints, compliant mechanisms fulfill their function through elastic stretches in places that are deliberately designed to be flexible during design.
 In contrast to conventional mechanisms, the material closure does not have to be interrupted.
-Therefore, flexible mechanisms tend to be monolithic systems.
+Therefore, compliant mechanisms tend to be monolithic systems.

-The advantages of flexible mechanisms include the reduction of individual parts, freedom from backlash, wear and friction, reduced maintenance requirements, increased precision, a more favourable ratio between load capacity and mass, low sensitivity to dirt and increased cleanliness of operation.
+The advantages of compliant mechanisms include the reduction of individual parts, freedom from backlash, wear and friction, reduced maintenance requirements, increased precision, a more favourable ratio between load capacity and mass, low sensitivity to dirt and increased cleanliness of operation.

-In addition to the substitution of classic joints, flexible mechanisms are particularly suitable for use in form adaptive systems.
+In addition to the substitution of classic joints, compliant mechanisms are particularly suitable for use in form adaptive systems.
 These systems do not have a limited number of discrete inputs and outputs, as is the case with conventional gearboxes, but are characterized by complex surface changes due to an imprinted input variable.

-In many cases, and especially in form adaptive structures, flexible mechanisms are complex interacting beam structures in which a classical, intuitive or experience-based manual design according to the approach of classical engineering is hardly possible.
+In many cases, and especially in form adaptive structures, compliant mechanisms are complex interacting beam structures in which a classical, intuitive or experience-based manual design according to the approach of classical engineering is hardly possible.
 The aim of the professorship is to automate the synthesis with the aid of computers.
 Methods of formal optimization and machine learning are used for this purpose.
 The structures designed in this way are used not only for shape adaptation, but also in softrobotics, for example.
 Of course, the methods developed can also be applied to classic problems of flexible transmission synthesis.

 The schematic illustrated in the figure shows the process of structural optimization of a flexible, shape-adaptive structure.
 In the concrete case this is a shape-adaptive wing, which is also referred to in English as "Morphing Wing".
 The mechanism is generated by the optimization-based allocation of higher and lower values of the local stiffnesses in a specified, parameterized installation space.
 Particular attention has been paid to the formulation of the optimization problem, which in its current form requires only the specification of the target kinematics.